 Breaking the bank does not sound appealing.
 It itself has been the main reason for new photographers taking two steps back and thinking it through thoroughly.

-Mirrorless camera meaning is essentially a simple, lightweight camera with no reflex mirror and pentaprism that gives you access to live view.
+A mirrorless camera is essentially a simple, lightweight camera with no reflex mirror and pentaprism that gives you access to live view.

 It may not guarantee good shots, but the live view accurately displays your finished image.
 Buying a mirrorless camera does not mean you are lazy at photography, every camera has its own pros and cons.